Sunday June 9, 2013

 The first thing we did, since we read it’s better not to have the seam running straight down the middle from forward to aft, is measure the width of the fabric at it’s widest part as it would hang from the beam ends, and cut it at that length.
 Then those pieces of fabric were laid side by side and sewn together, using three zig zag stitches.
 One in the middle, and one on each end, just to ensure extra strength.
 The piece we’re working on now will only be long enough to run from the bow to the mast, so we’ve measured the width of the deck at different spots moving forward, since the deck angles to a point near the bow and isn’t as wide there as it is midship.
 We’ll probably have to take the fabric to shore tomorrow where we can lay it out flat, transfer those measurements, and make the necessary cuts.
 After that it will just be sewing the the edges to make some pretty seams, and adding reinforcement patches to where the grommets will be.
 Dare I say….that might be it?
 It could actually be ready to hang after that?
 We’ll see how the rest goes, since from my experience, these projects tend to get effed up somewhere along the way.

-Other than that, we’ve just been hanging on the boat relaxing.
+Other than that, we’ve just been hanging on the boat relaxing while playing on 바카라 사이트 all the time.
 Taking advantage of the Burger King internet signal that has been coming in strong for the past few days, and, while Matt’s been distracted with that, I’ve been able to steal my Nook back for a few days to get some reading in.
 Tonight I tried to remind myself of the splendors around me, and went up on deck with a glass of wine to catch a gorgeous Cayman sunset.
 Which I’ve kind of been needing, since once more, I’ve been feeling a little off for the past few days.
 Maybe it’s because I’ve been stuck inside the boat working on sewing projects, even though having Matt tackle this one with me has been a huge help, or maybe it’s because our friends have been gone for almost a week now and I’m feeling a little lonely.
 Who knows.
 I just hope I get out of this funk soon, because with Matt starting to fall into one as well (“I hate fricking boats!
 Everything on them always breaks!!”), Serendipity might eventually succumb to our secret desires of pyromania.

 Clear bottom of the anchorage, 15 ft below me.